 What's this "Location, location, location" rule you mention above?
-I'm too lazy to read FAQs 24 and 27.
+I'm too lazy to read FAQs 24 and 27, much less FAQ 84.
 Spoonfeed me, Sloperdude.

 The rule is, unless you've got a lot of industry experience already, if you don't live within daily commuting distance from the prospective employer, you won't get hired.